 During these uncertain times, you may be thinking that coworking is a distant memory.
 However, as we start looking towards the future we think there will be a shift in more corporate companies utilising coworking spaces.
 If the pandemic has taught business owners one thing, it is the need to reduce overheads.
-Renting office premises is very expensive, and with businesses having to shift towards remote working, is there a need for a physical office any more?
-Let’s have a look at some of the of the benefits of corporate coworking.
+Renting office premises is very expensive, and with businesses having to shift towards remote working, is there a need for a private office any more?
+Or is hiring an office for a day the next best solution?
+Let’s have a look at some of the benefits of corporate coworking.

 Innovation and collaboration